joeguilmette/ee-vvv-wordmove/readme.md

+#Using HHVM, Nginx and Wordpress Locally and in Production
+A step by step guide to:

+- Configure a local development environment with easy to set up Wordpress installations.
+- Quickly provision staging and production servers, complete with one-line Wordpress installation and configuration.
-#How to run the optimal WordPress local, staging and production stack
+- Push and pull Wordpress installations, database and all, between local, staging and production environments.
-Using VVV for local development and EasyEngine (Nginx, HHVM and Percona) in staging and production.
+- Optimize and harden Wordpress with very little configuration.

-#VVV and OSX
+#Local development with VVV and OSX
-Use VVV and auto-site-setup to create a new WordPress installation (**TO DO**)
+Use [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) and [auto-site-setup](https://github.com/joeguilmette/auto-site-setup) to create an easily replicated local development environment with multiple Wordpress installs.

+- Follow the instructions over at [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) to get VirtualBox, Vagrant and VVV going.
+You can hold off on running `$ vagrant up` for now.
-- Use [HHVVVM](https://github.com/johnjamesjacoby/hhvvvm) with VVV for HHVM support
+- Use [HHVVVM](https://github.com/johnjamesjacoby/hhvvvm) with VVV for HHVM support.
-- Use [auto-site-setup](https://github.com/joeguilmette/auto-site-setup) to create new local WordPress installs and to provision your Vagrant box with Wordmove and other useful tools not included in VVV
+- Use [auto-site-setup](https://github.com/joeguilmette/auto-site-setup) to create new local WordPress installs and to provision your Vagrant box with Wordmove and other useful tools not included in VVV.
 	- Create a folder `vvv/www/domain.com/` and add the three files, `vvv-hosts`, `vvv-init.sh` and `vvv-nginx.conf`.
 	- Modify each of them to fit your project.
 	- Be careful with `vvv-init.sh` and make sure you read it over and edit all the little details.
 The good news is you can use wp-cli in there to do whatever the fuck you want.
 You can even do some fun bash stuff, like clone in a theme, or whatever.
 	- In `vvv-nginx.conf` I've defaulted to use HHVM.
 You can comment that line out and switch to php5-fpm if you like.
 - If vagrant is up, run `$ vagrant reload --provision`, or just `$ vagrant up --provision` and let it run and it'll create all the sites you've configured.
 - It takes 5-10 mins, longer if it's your first time running the script.
 It'll have to download a few gigs of files.
 - Once it's up, you can go to whatever domain you've set in the auto-site-setup files and get going.
 - **Congrats on getting your local environment going.**

+#Staging and productions servers with Ubuntu and EasyEngine
+EasyEngine provides a full Wordpress stack along with one line Wordpress installation and configuration.
+This guide was written using Ubuntu 14.04, so YMMV with other versions.

-#Setting up and securing Ubuntu 14.04 on DigitalOcean with EasyEngine
+##Setting up and securing Ubuntu 14.04 on DigitalOcean
-- Create a 14.04 Droplet
+- Create a 14.04 Droplet.
-	- I use two one for staging, another for production.
-My clients are US based, but I am based in Asia.
-The US regions have high lag times and I deal more with my staging than production server.
 - Follow the [initai server setup guide](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-14-04).
 - [Configure ufw](https://www.digitalocean.com/community/tutorials/how-to-setup-a-firewall-with-ufw-on-an-ubuntu-and-debian-cloud-server).
 - [Configure fail2ban](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-fail2ban-on-ubuntu-14-04).
+- Run `$ sudo poweroff` and create a Snapshot on Digital Ocean.
+- If you use two servers, one for staging and another for production, you can create your second server using this Snapshot to save some time.

+##Installing and configuring EasyEngine
 - Install EasyEngine `$ wget -qO ee rt.cx/ee && sudo bash ee` and maybe even [RTFM](https://github.com/rtCamp/easyengine).

-#Using EasyEngine in staging/production
+- Provision your server with`$ ee stack install`.

+##Creating new Wordpress installations in production
 - Create a new site with `$ sudo ee site create domain.com --wpfc`
-- Configure DNS
+- Configure DNS over at Digital Ocean.
-	- One A record to link domain.com to your server: `A @ 1.1.1.1`
+	- One A record to link domain.com to your server: `A @ 1.1.1.1`.
-	- One wildcard CNAME for magical reasons I don't understand: `CNAME * domain.com`
+	- One wildcard CNAME for magical reasons I don't understand: `CNAME * domain.com`.
 	- One CNAME per subdomain: `CNAME subdomain domain.com` will link subdomain.domain.com to the server IP listed in your A record.

 #Migrating WordPress from one of your local Varying Vagrant Vagrants to your remote Digital Ocean server
 Wordmove is the easiest way to automate this process.
+It is based on Capistrano, and uses rsync to push or pull complete Wordpress installs between two environments with simple commands like `$ wordmove pull --database --environment=staging` or `$ wordmove push --theme --environment=production`.
+Good stuff.

 ##Using Wordmove
-So this is kind of a pain with EasyEngine because it locks down /var/www pretty well.
+So it is kind of a pain to get Wordmove to play nice with EasyEngine, only because EasyEngine locks down /var/www pretty well.
 Nginx is run with the user www-data which can't do much.
 It does not have a shell, and in fact it should not have one.
 But in order to use Wordmove, the easiest way is to just give it one.

 My solution is to open up www-data, use Wordmove, and then lock down www-data and everything in /var/www.

 ###Installing Wordmove
 My [auto-site-setup](https://github.com/joeguilmette/auto-site-setup) fork has a `pre-provision.sh` file.
-If you dump it into `vvv/provision` it'll get installed next time you provision vvv.
+If you dump it into `vvv/provision` Wordmove will get installed next time you provision vvv.
+There are some other tools in there as well that you can comment out if you like.

 ###Configuring www-data to be Wordmove compatible
 - Add an alias to give www-data a shell with `$ alias openitup='sudo usermod -s /bin/bash www-data'`.
-Now by running `$ openitup`, www-data has shell access.
+Now by running `$ openitup` www-data has shell access.
 Run this now.
 - Give www-data a password with `$ sudo passwd www-data`
 - Create some ssh keys for www-data with `$ su - www-data ssh-keygen -t rsa -C "your_email@example.com"`.
 This is a huge pain in the ass, but it's just permissions.
 In the end, you should have `/var/www/.ssh` with three files, `authorized_keys`, `id_rsa` and `id_rsa.pub`.
 Permissions for these files after creation is important, but [my lockdown script](https://github.com/joeguilmette/lockdown) will take care of it.
 - Next, run `$ vagrant ssh` from your vvv folder.
 This will ssh you into the vvv vm you've set up.